haroldthimbleby/improving-science/README.md

 * `make expand`

     Expand all Latex files (to recursively flatten `input` and `bibliography` files, etc) to meet Latex single-file processing restrictions for journals like *PLOS* and *IEEE Transactions on Software Engineering*, then make new PDFs to upload.
 (Note that `make expand` will do a `make pdf` first to ensure all the data and aux files are around to be expanded.)

+* `make git-prep`

+    What's on Git that we've lost, or stuff we have got locally but probably don't want on Git, so you can delete it or move it out the way or whatever.

 * `make help`